Citroen C4 (2011 - )

 With the original C4, Citroen tried hard to make the interior stand out with range of innovative features.
 Some, such as the transulcent central digital speedo, were useful, but others like the fixed hub steering wheel weren't as successful.
 For this C4, Citroen has stuck to a more conventional layout and focussed more on the quality of the finish and overall layout.

-Storage is good too, especially in comparison to the previous C4.
+Storage is good too.
 Each door pocket is large enough to hold a 1.5-litre bottle and there are four variants of the centre console, depending on trim level and transmission.
 All offer plenty of storage for drinks, mobile phones, CDs and anything else you'd need to carry.
 When combined with the EGS transmission, the raised centre console offers a large refrigerated and illuminated compartment that can be closed with a sliding shutter.
-It's able to hold up to four 0.5-litre bottles and is a first for the class.
+It's able to hold up to four 0.5-litre bottles.

 And as for boot space, here the C4 also excels.
-It offers 380 litres of luggage space (with an extra 28 litres of underfloor stowage making 408 litres in total) which is more than most of its competitor cars such as the Peugeot 308 (347 litres) and the Vauxhall Astra (312 litres).
-The boot opening itself is very wide and square, while the boot floor is long.
-A demonstration by Citroen using some camping gear showed how the C4 can easily accommodate more than the Astra and Volkswagen Golf.
+It offers 380 litres of luggage space (with an extra 28 litres of underfloor stowage making 408 litres in total).
+It's good The boot opening itself is very wide and square, while the boot floor is long.
+More recent rivals including the latest Peugeot 308, Volkswagen Golf and Vauxhall Astra are better, though.

 Standard equipment from launch (January 2011):